Approximate counting and NP search problems: Main definitions and results

 To describe it explicitly as a search problem: the inputs are the parameters~$a,b,c$ and a solution is a witness that one of items (i)-(iii) above fails.
 That is, a colour $y$ such that $G_0(0,y)$; or a node $(i,x)$ and a colour $y$ such that $G_{i+1}(f_i(x), y) \wedge \neg G_i(x,y)$; or a node $(a-1,x)$ such that $\neg G_{a-1}(x, u(x))$.

 To see that the principle is true, or equivalently that the search problem is total, suppose that (i)-(iii) hold simultaneously.
 Then we can reach a contradiction by arguing inductively on $i$ that for all $i$, some node on level $i$ has no colours.
 This argument can be formalized as a proof of CPLS in $T^2_2$.
 Moreover, this has a kind of converse, in that it is shown in~\cite{CPLS} that CPLS is complete for the search-problem class $\forall\Sigma^b_1(T^2_2)$ with respect to many-one reductions.

-CPLS simplifies to a PLS problem if we fix the number of colours $c$ to 1.
+It is worth pointing out that CPLS is a generalization of PLS in the sense that it simplifies to a \changed{PLS-complete problem} if the parameters are restricted in a certain way, for instance if we fix the number of colours~$c$ to~1.
+In that situation, given $a,b$, we define the domain $F$ of the PLS problem by putting $(i,x) \in F$ if and only if $\neg G_i(x,0)$ holds, that is, if $x$ does not have the unique possible colour~$0$ on level~$i$.
+For $(i,x) \in F$, let $N(i,x) := (i+1,f_i(x))$ and $C(i,x) := a - i$.

+Thus, one way of looking at CPLS is that the parameter $a$ is a bound on possible costs, $b$ is a bound on the number of potential neighbours of a given element, and $c$ is a bound on the number of potential reasons why an element could fail to be in the domain.
+It can be shown that CPLS becomes a PLS problem whenever one of the three parameters is constrained to be is at most polylogarithmic in the maximum of the two others.